Investments

 The Need For Liquidity Is Overrated (If You Are Financially Competent)

 During the bull market, I shared my belief the need for liquidity is overrated.
-After going through a bear market in 2022, I thought I’d revisit my thesis to see if it still stands.
-So far, I think it does.
-You’ve heard the recommendations of always having an emergency fund equal to 6-12 months of
+After going through a bear market in 2022 and buying a new house with cash in October 2023, I thought I’d revisit my thesis to see if it still stands.
+So far, I think it does, but I am more cautious

 The Need For Liquidity Is Overrated (If You Are Financially Competent) Read More »